This lesson is being piloted (Beta version)

 Setup Download files required for the lesson

 00:00 1.
-Environments and task runners How do you install and manage packages?
+Environments How do you install and manage packages?

 00:20 2.
-Python to package How do we take code in a Jupyter Notebook or Python script and turn that into a package?
+Code to Package How do we take code and turn that into a package?

 What are the minimum elements required for a Python package?